SofiaReis/django-cms/ESOF-docs/Verification And Validation/verification.md

 ##4.1.
 How is Django-CMS tested?

 As we mentioned in some [chapters before](https://github.com/SofiaReis/django-cms/blob/develop/ESOF-docs/Requirements%20elicitation/requirements.md#21-issues-on-django-cms), Django-CMS it's really restrict about tests.
 To contribute to the plataform, you have to attach tests mandatorily.
+According Django-CMS, tests should be **unitary**, should test as much as possible only one function or class; **short running** and **easy to understand**.
+If you are a developer, you use Django-CMS and want to write and run tests, you can see how to do that in [here](http://docs.django-cms.org/en/latest/contributing/testing.html).

 ##4.2.
 How to improve software test?

 ##4.3.
-Coverage Statistics
+Tests Statistics

+We made some studies about the Django-CMS tests statics, like how many unit tests it uses, code coverage, system and performance.

+About the unit-tests, we found in the git repository two folders named [test_utils](https://github.com/SofiaReis/django-cms/tree/develop/cms/test_utils) and [tests](https://github.com/SofiaReis/django-cms/tree/develop/cms/tests).

-After annallising Django-CMS tests code with the coverage tool available with the python installer.
-The final results we got describe the test coverage as 28% over the code.
+Now, about coverage...
+Django-CMS uses Coverage tool After analysing Django-CMS tests code with the coverage tool available with the python installer, the final results we got describe the test coverage as 28% over the code.
 We understand that this value doesn't show a big efficency of the tests code due to its low rate gotten before.

      Number of tests (# tests unitários; # tests de sistema, # tests de desempenho, ...)
      % coverage (given by tools like EclEmma)
-     Code coverage: is it any good? (see http://avandeursen.com/2013/11/19/test-coverage-not-for-managers/)

 ##4.4.
 Bug Report